 Have you been falsely accused of rape, another serious sexual offence or domestic violence?
 Have you been ‘framed’ by a malicious lie?
 Or has this happened to someone you love or care about?
 If so, then you are a victim of one of the growing social injustices of our time.

 If you need direct and personal contact now, join our private Facebook Group.
-Here, you can meet 1,000 of us who will understand what you’re going through.
+Here, you can meet over 1,000 of us who will understand what you’re going through.
 Try our links pages to reach other sites or groups.

 accused.me.uk also campaigns for changes to UK law affecting people who are accused of sexual offences.
 We believe that people accused of sexual offences should be afforded lifelong anonymity in the press and social media unless proven guilty – like complainants about these the offences are.
 There should be far more prosecutions of the hundreds and possibly thousands of false sexual allegations that are deliberately and maliciously made against innocent people each year.
 The failure to prosecute these liars not only ruins the lives of innocent people, it undermines the credibility of all of the true allegations of rape.